Day 9: Filadelfia coffee plantation

 It was after 1.30 by the time I had briskly walked back to our hotel.

 I found Ruth packed and ready.
 No one had told her to leave, and they didn’t seem at all fussed at the lateness when I went to settle the bill.
 The man at the front desk, who I assume was the owner/manager, asked if we had our transfer organised.
-I confessed we were moving to another hotel, explaining we were commencing an intrepid tour and our accommodation was included.
+I confessed, embarrassed, that we were moving to another hotel, explaining we were commencing an intrepid tour and our accommodation was included.
 He said he would be happy to take us there if we gave him a moment to get someone to cover him.
 The new hotel was across town, Ruth wasn’t 100% and we both had bags that weren’t going to be fun on a long walk.
-I didn’t know how we would get there yet, so I jumped at the offer.
+I didn’t know how we would get there yet, so I jumped at the generous offer.

 He chatted with us on the way, telling us he lived out of town with his wife and daughters.
 The rent is too expensive for Guatemalans in Antigua, most of them live out of town and travel in.
 He dropped us at the door of our hotel.
 If you’re ever looking for a place in Antigua make sure you check out Hotel Candelaria!